diogoveirospro/sem4pi-2024-2025-sem4pi_2024_2025_g44/docs/SPRINT_2/US231/readme.md

 **Dependencies/References:**

-- **_US233_** – Add Figure to the Catalogue: This user story is a direct dependency.
+- **_US233 – Add Figure to the Catalogue_**: This user story is a direct dependency.
 It is required to have figures added to the catalogue before listing them.

 ## 3. Analysis